imbushuo/mac-precision-touchpad/README.md

 People familiar with me know that I don't use Apple MacBook (so development work of this driver occurs on a Surface Pro 4).
 People probably think it doesn't make sense that I started this project.
 The motivation behind this project origin from complaints from my girlfriend.
 Hearing about frequent complains about Dell XPS 13's touchpad (though it passed Precision Touchpad certification), I decided to start this project, so by the time she switches to MacBook Pro, she will have excellent touchpad experience out-of-box, even on Windows.
 This driver is made for you, but also for everyone.

 I would like to thank projects like [magictrackpad2-dkms](https://github.com/robbi5/magictrackpad2-dkms) and [macbook12-spi-driver](https://github.com/cb22/macbook12-spi-driver) that inspire me.
 I would also like to thank my friends for providing me immense help on devices and testing.

+Thanks for rixCloud, Inc. for providing support of Microsoft-signed drivers.

 ## License